RAVING-Informatics/BioinformaticsMasterclass/Introduction.md

      cd /data
      ```

-     Now you can type in `ls` again to see what we have in `/data` and what we've been working on :)
+     Now you can type in `ls` again to see what we have in `/data` and what we've been working on 😀 \
-     Folders are highlighted in blue, and files in white .Let's move to todays work folder.
+     Folders are highlighted in blue, and files in white.
+Let's move to todays work folder.

      ```bash
      cd bioinformatics_masterclass